mdepx/raspberrypi-pico/README.md

 You will need an openocd application in order to communicate to the programmer.

 Build and install it from raspberrypi [openocd fork](https://github.com/raspberrypi/openocd/).
-I used [picoprobe](https://github.com/raspberrypi/openocd/tree/picoprobe) branch.

 Program the result file (obj/raspberry-pico.elf) to your target pico: